 Producing quality content demands a considerable amount of effort, time, and resources.
 From research and content generation to recording and editing, podcasts take a lot of work.
-That’s why many podcasters try to find ways of how to get podcast sponsors.
+That’s why many podcasters try to find podcast sponsors.

 Who wouldn’t want to get paid for the hard work performed?